American Heroes golf Oct. 25

 The fifth annual American Hero Charity golf tournament will be held at 8 a.m.
 Friday, Oct.
-25 at Whispering Lakes Golf Course, 2525 Riverside Drive in Ontario.
+25 at Whispering Lakes Golf Course, 2525 Riverside Drive, Ontario.

 Cost is $100 per golfer.